July Gardening Topics

 Photos of the events can be found on the @Oklahomapecans Facebook page.

 The 2024 OPGA meeting will be held in Ardmore on May 30-June 1.

 Kelly Seuhs, Associate Extension Specialist in Entomology and Plant Pathology was awarded the Herman Hinrichs award at the OPGA annual meeting.

 - July Irrigation - David Hillock, Consumer Horticulturist

-While we have recently received ample amounts of rainfall, eventually it will get drier as the summer continues.
-Adequate soil moisture is essential for good crop growth.
+Though some areas of the state have received ample amounts of rainfall so far, now that we are officially in summer the weather can turn hotter and drier.
+Adequate soil moisture is essential for good plant growth.
 A healthy plant is composed of 75-90% water, which is used for the plant's vital functions, including photosynthesis, support (rigidity), and transportation of nutrients and sugars to various parts of the plant.

 There are several options for applying water to plants.
-These include: a watering can, a garden hose with a breaker nozzle or spray attachment for containers, small gardens or individual plants and portable lawn sprinklers, a perforated plastic soaker hose, drip or trickle irrigation, or a semi-automatic drip system for lawns and gardens.
+These include: a watering can, a garden hose with a breaker nozzle or spray attachment for containers, small gardens or individual plants and portable lawn sprinklers, a perforated plastic soaker hose, drip or trickle irrigation, or an automatic drip system for lawns and gardens.

 Your careful use of irrigation techniques will help local streams and will ultimately benefit larger bodies of water in your surrounding area by reducing fertilizer and pesticide run-off and by conserving water.